pawn-lang/YSI-Includes/YSI_Data/y_foreach/features.md

 }
 ```

 Stateful special iterators MUST use `new`.
-But there's a solution for this as well - move the state in to the function, and use `yield`...
+But there's a solution for this as well - move the state into the function, and use `yield`...

 ## `yield`

 `yield` (aka `YIELD__`) is a new keyword that can return control flow to an earlier point, then resume again later.
-It is a form of context switching long built in to y_iterate.
+It is a form of context switching long built into y_iterate.
 Our `Admin` example would thus become:

 ```pawn
 #define Iterator@Admin iteryield